RSDKModding/RSDKv3-Decompilation/FAQ.md

 A: Try turning on VSync in settings.ini.

 ### Q: I found a bug!
 A: Submit an issue in the issues tab and we _might_ fix it in the master branch.
-Don't expect any future releases, however.
+Don't expect any major future releases, however.

 # Using Blit/Steam RSDK Files
 ### Q: Why is the titlecard text slightly offset when playing in widescreen?
 A: This is a known issue that is caused by the scripts from this version of the game.
-You can either use a mod that modifies `TitleCards/R[X]\_TitleCard.txt` to fix it, or simply set the `screenWidth` option in settings.ini to 400 to match the intended value used in the original release.
+You can either use a mod that modifies `TitleCards/R[X]_TitleCard.txt` to fix it, or simply set the `screenWidth` option in settings.ini to 400 to match the intended value used in the original release.

 ### Q: Why is there a weird spot on the title screen when playing in widescreen?
 A: Similar to above, this is a script issue.
 You can fix it via a mod or by changing the screen width.

 # Using Mobile RSDK Files
 ### Q: Why does pressing B pause the game during gameplay?
 A: This is a known script issue with most Sega Forever versions of the game.
-Using mods or the [decompiled scripts](https://github.com/Rubberduckycooly/Sonic-CD-2011-Script-Decompilation) should fix it.
+Using the [decompiled scripts](https://github.com/Rubberduckycooly/Sonic-CD-2011-Script-Decompilation) should fix it.

 ### Q: Why are the SEGA and Christian Whitehead logos in the title screen so low resolution?
 A: This happens when using the Software Renderer, you can fix this by setting `HardwareRenderer` in settings.ini to true.